Tips for a Safe, Comfortable Flight

 Each airline has its own rules for flying while pregnant

-If you’re booking your flights with an agent, let them know that you’re pregnant when you book your flight and check that you are permitted to fly.
+If you’re booking your flights with an agent, let them know that you’re pregnant when you book your flight and ask that they check that you are permitted to fly.
 If booking your flights online, be sure to check the airline’s website.
-It is worth calling ahead to alert the airline about your pregnancy – this should also ensure that you get special service to keep you comfortable.
+It is worth calling ahead to alert the airline about your pregnancy, too: not only can you confirm that you’ll be able to fly, but you can also ensure that you get special service to keep you comfortable during your travels.
 It’s also recommended that you avoid smaller planes that fly below 7,000 feet, and choose larger planes with pressurized cabins.

 Make yourself comfortable